-If you love whole wheat breads, then be sure to check out this spelt flour bread recipe that uses a natural sourdough starter to help it rise.
+If you love whole wheat bread, then be sure to check out this Spelt flour bread recipe that uses a natural sourdough starter to help it rise.

-Homemade bread like this spelt flour recipe, and at professional bake shops, takes time.
+Homemade bread like this Spelt flour recipe, and at professional bakeshops, it takes time.
 In fact, it takes about 30 hours or so from the time you feed your starter to being able to taste the bread the next day.
 Be sure to check out how to make a sourdough starter so you can follow along with this recipe.

 What Is Spelt Flour

-Spelt flour is simply a relative to modern day wheat.
-Spelt is a whole grain using the bran, germ and endosperm and is stone ground in Bob’s Red Mill facility, I’ve actually seen it with my own eyes.
+Spelt flour is simply a relative to modern-day wheat.
+It’s a whole grain using the bran, germ, and endosperm and is usually stone ground.

-Spelt was brought to the US in the early 1800’s and was later replaced in the 19th century with what we know today as modern-day wheat.
+It was brought to the US in the early 1800s and was later replaced in the 19th century with what we know today as modern-day wheat.
 Spelt is loaded with fiber and great to grow in the Midwest because it can withstand cold climates.
-Spelt has a slighty sweet and nutty flavor and is seriously amazing in bread baking, which is why I used it in this recipe.
+It has a slightly sweet and nutty flavor and is seriously amazing in bread baking, which is why I used it in this recipe.

 It’s my hope that we can get back to using some of these old-world whole grain wheat flours that are so filled with nutrients.
-For some reason people want white flour, but since that carries only the endosperm, we are missing out on all of the nutrients a whole grain like spelt has to offer.
-Note: Spelt flour is not a gluten free flour.
+For some reason, people want white flour, but since that carries only the endosperm, we are missing out on all of the nutrients a whole grain like Spelt has to offer.
+Note: Spelt flour is not gluten-free flour.

 How To Make It

-What Is Autolyse: This is the process of mixing your flour with your warm water until combined and letting the natural starches and sugars start to work before adding in your levain or yeast.
-This helps the rising, forming and over all bread making process.
+What Is Autolyse: This is the process of mixing your flour with your warm water until combined and let the natural starches and sugars start to work before adding in your levain or yeast.
+This helps the rising, forming and overall bread-making process.

 More Amazing Bread Recipes